IvanLudvig/autotemp/README.md

 # autotemp
-A script to delete files older than 1 day in a folder
+a script to delete files older than 1 day in a folder

 # setup
 1. Download the script